bglezseoane/gitcher/docs/useCases.md

 ## Interactive mode

 Use `gitcher` command to open the interactive console.
-Once this is done, *gitcher* automatically assert cherfile is reachable.
+Once this is done, Gitcher automatically assert cherfile is reachable.
 If not, offers you to create it [C].
 Then automatically list your preset profiles [[L], [O]].
 Next ask you for orders: